Sonika-Prakash/Sonika-Prakash/README.md

 ### Heya there, I'm Sonika Prakash 👋

-## I'm a Computer Science and Engineering student
+## I'm a Computer Science and Engineering graduate
 - 📍 I'm from Davangere, Karnataka
-- 🌱 I’m currently upgrading my skills in Python and Web development
+- 🌱 I’m currently working in MapleLabs, and upgrading my skills in Web development
-- 🥅 2021 Goals: Build as many web applications as I can!
 - ⚡ Fun fact: I love to sketch, vibe to music and binge watch web series
-- 🦠 I have recently deployed a Covid-19 live tracker application.
-[Check it out!][covid]
-- 🏪 I have also deployed a web application for Inventory Management.
-[Check it out!][invmgt]

 ---